 Patients with ataxic cerebral palsy have difficulty with walking because their gate is impaired.
 This is caused by damage to the cerebellum.
 It is a less common form of cerebral palsy than spastic cerebral palsy.
 In ataxic cerebral palsy motor function, like writing and walking may be affected.

-In this form of sleep cerebral palsy patients often have involuntary motions.
+In this form of cerebral palsy, patients often have involuntary motions.
 This causes difficulty walking and standing upright.
 Patients have difficulty getting their hands to certain places when they try to do things.
 Have difficulty holding on to objects, especially things that require fine motor skills.

 Occupational therapy or physical therapy is commonly prescribed to help with the muscles in spastic cerebral palsy.
 This is prescribed frequently throughout the patient’s lifetime and contributes to huge future medical expenses.
 Sometimes doctors have to perform surgery on patients to help their spasticity and muscle problems.
 Doctors frequently use orthotics to help patients of cerebral palsy.

 However, not every cerebral palsy diagnosis is the result of negligence of the doctors.
 Sometimes the doctors do all they can to help the baby but the baby will develop cerebral palsy.